 Is the APS MCC course yet another cost or worth the extra training?

-APS MCC is another new acronym for aviation and it stands for Airline Pilot Standards Multi Crew Cooperation training course.
-It’s an EASA-recognised course and is aimed to take a freshly graduated ATPL or CPL/MEIR holder and get them ready to take a type rating course for a modern jet such as an Airbus A320 or Boeing 737.
+APS MCC is another acronym for aviation and it stands for Airline Pilot Standards Multi Crew Cooperation training course.
+It’s a UK CAA and EASA-recognised course and is aimed to take a freshly graduated ATPL or CPL/MEIR holder and get them ready to take a type rating course for a modern jet such as an Airbus A320 or Boeing 737.

 The APS MCC course came about because airlines such as Ryanair, the biggest single recruiter of modular-trained pilots, found that some graduate pilots taking a type rating were struggling in the sim.